janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 ### News ###

 * Notifications of acceptance have been send out, and a list of accepted papers will soon appear on the website.
 Papers that were submitted after the original deadline are still under review.
-* We are preparing a track on "late breaking posters" (deadline August 31st, light review, no option for proceedings).
-More information on this will follow.
+* Please note our track on `Late breaking papers` (deadline August 31st, light review, no option for proceedings).
+We now accept submissions for these.

 ### Invited Speakers